StevenBlack/k7waterfront/topic/Resident'sHomePage.md

 ###Explore this website###

-*  Read and follow the latest [http://k7waterfront.org/K7WaterfrontRSS.html](waterfront news)
+*  Read and follow the latest [waterfront news](http://k7waterfront.org/K7WaterfrontRSS.html)
 *  Here are some of our [best pages][our best pages].
 *  Here's a [list of all the topics in this website][alphabetic topic list].
 *  Be aware of, and consider working towards improving, our waterfront-related [disappointments][disappointments] and [disgraces][disgraces].